Flobecq

-On January 1, 2018, Flobecq had a total population of 3,420.
+On 1 January 2025, Flobecq had a total population of 3,441 inhabitants.
 The total area is 23 km2 which gives a population density of 150 pd/sqkm.

 Flobecq is a tourist village.
 Each year, on the nearest Friday to 17 January, there is a marvelous local feast based on the adoration of Saint Antony.

 Flobecq offers language facilities for Dutch speakers.

+The mayor is Dominique Marcil (Reformist Movement).

 History

 Flobecq was initially under strong influence of Tournai and, as in Tournai, Picard was spoken there.
 Since the 13th century, the area was continuously disputed between the County of Flanders and the County of Hainaut.
-Therefore, the region (including neighbouring places like Lessines, Ellezelles, ...) was often called "debate land" (Dutch: debattenland; French: terre des débats).
+Therefore, the region (including neighbouring places like Lessines, Ellezelles, ...) was often called "Debate Land" (French: Terre des débats, Dutch: Debattenland).

 In 1963, when the language border was fixed, within the municipality of Flobecq, only the village of La Houppe/D'Hoppe was Dutch-speaking.
 However, the village was not transferred to Dutch-speaking East Flanders and remained in French-speaking area.
 Instead, Flobecq as a whole became a municipality with language facilities for Dutch.